About Weiders

 Data Sources: Monday, January 21st, 1929 Rochester Democrat & Chronicle, Page 28 | Link To Annotated Map | Link to Complete Map via Library of Congress | 1881 Rochester Directory | 1882 Rochester Directory | 1883 Rochester Directory | 1884 Rochester Directory

-John A. Weider invented a new type of horse collar that was able to be separated at the bottom making it easier for the operator to apply and remove.
+John A. Weider invented a new type of horse collar that was able to be separated at the bottom making it easier for the operator to put on and remove.

 Data Source: US Patent 570887A (Archived by Google Patents)